saitamasahil/skyscraper/docs/CONFIGINI.md

-## config.ini options
+## config.ini Options

-Look below to find a thorough description of all options and sections available in the `/home/USER/.skyscraper/config.ini` configuration file.
+Look below to find a thorough description of all options and sections available in the `/home/<USER>/.skyscraper/config.ini` configuration file.
 These options will then be applied whenever running Skyscraper with the `Skyscraper` command.

 Please take note that almost all of these options are set at a useful default as documented here (and can therefore be left out) and should only be set if your use case requires it.

+!!! warning

-NOTE 1!
-Some users seem to have a habit of editing the `/home/USER/skysource/config.ini` file.
-THIS IS NOT THE CORRECT FILE!
-Please read the above. :)
+    Some users seem to have a habbit of editing the `/home/<USER>/skysource/config.ini` file. _This is not the correct file!_ Please read the first paragraph. :)

 Options can be set on four levels; either `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]` or `[<SCRAPER>]`.